jouellnyc/pico_thermostat/README.md

 Base      - 470 Ohm resistor to power/+ on  breadboard rail

 Emitter   - Black wire of the 12 V power

-	        and to ground/- on the breadboard rail
+Emitter   - also to ground/- on the breadboard rail

 Pico GPIO 15   - to power/+ on the  breadboard rail